sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - The requesting specification MUST describe the intended use of the entry, including any co-constraints that exist between the use of the entry's index value or name, and other values defined within the SWID/CoSWID model.
 - Index values and names outside the private use space MUST NOT be used without registration.
 This is considered squatting and SHOULD be avoided.
 Designated experts MUST ensure that reviewed specifications register all appropriate index values and names.
 - Standards track documents MAY include entries registered in the range reserved for entries under the Specification Required policy.
 This can occur when a standards track document provides further guidance on the use of index values and names that are in common use, but were not registered with IANA.
 This situation SHOULD be avoided.
-- All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} section 3.3.4).
+- All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} Section 3.3.4).
 This ensures that registered names are compatible with the SWID format {{SWID}} where they are used.
 - Registration of vanity names SHOULD be discouraged.
 The requesting specification MUST provide a description of how a requested name will allow for use by multiple stakeholders.

 {: #iana-version-scheme}